Genie (feral child): Second foster home

-In early August, Hansen suggested to Rigler that he take custody of Genie if authorities rejected Butler's application, and he initially balked at the idea but decided to talk it over with his wife, Marilyn, who had graduate training as a social worker and had just completed a graduate degree in human development, and had previously worked in nursery schools and Head Start Programs.
-They had three adolescent children of their own, which Shurley later said made them consider themselves more suitable guardians for Genie than Butler.
+In early August, Howard Hansen suggested to David Rigler that he take custody of Genie if authorities rejected Butler's application.
+Rigler initially balked at the idea but decided to talk it over with his wife, Marilyn, who had graduate training as a social worker and had just completed a graduate degree in human development, and had previously worked in nursery schools and Head Start Programs.
+They had three adolescent children of their own, which Shurley later said made them consider themselves more suitable guardians for Genie than Jean Butler.
 They ultimately decided that, if no one else would, they were willing to temporarily care for her until another suitable foster home became available.
 Rigler acknowledged the proposed arrangement would clearly put him in a dual relationship with her, but the hospital and authorities decided that, in the absence of other adequate options, they would consent to make the Riglers her temporary foster parents.

 On the same day Genie went back to the hospital, the Riglers had her transferred to their home in Los Feliz.
 David said that he and Marilyn initially intended the arrangement to last for a maximum of three months, but she ultimately stayed with them for almost four years.
-When she moved in with them, Marilyn became her teacher, David decided to take over the role of her primary therapist James Kent, and the research team immediately resumed observations and evaluations.
+When she moved in with them, Marilyn became her teacher, David decided to take over the role of her primary therapist, and James Kent and the research team immediately resumed observations and evaluations.
 They remained her primary caretakers throughout this time, but with the consent of her mother and psychologists, authorities designated John Miner as her uncompensated legal guardian in 1972.